Lupo-AI/hello-world/sample/how to base theme.md

 <!-- _class: slide-cover -->

-# Let's make it look personalized
+# Let's Make It Look Personalized

 ## By adding your fonts and colors